idkfelix/year12/Media/SAT/SAT Final.md

 ![[IMG_0702.jpeg]]

 # Reflection Questions
->1.
-What did you intend to create?
+>What did you intend to create?
 Did you achieve your intention?

 I intended to create a short narrative zine about skateboarding and self isolation / obsession, featuring a group of friends in a dramatic coming of age genre.
 I feel that I've come close to this intention with my final product although with a modified narrative to account for my unplanned reduction of available cast.

->2.
-While out on shoot explain one strength and one weaknesses of your management of the production schedule?
+>While out on shoot explain one strength and one weaknesses of your management of the production schedule?
 This can include cast/crew management, locations, equipment, footage etc.

 One strength that I had whilst on shoot was casting my protagonist as a talented skateboarder who could consistently land tricks for the expensive film I was shooting on and emulate realistic slams, giving dramatic shots an extra layer of emphasis.
 One weakness that I had was a very undependable supporting cast that don't know how to use a calendar or stick to arrangements critical to the production schedule.

->3.
-Did you use your pre-production plan during the production and post-production phases?
+>Did you use your pre-production plan during the production and post-production phases?
 How?

-Having a pre-production plan set out a clear timeline and set of tasks that I needed to complete throughout the production and post production of my zine, allowing me to properly manage my time and focus more on
+Having a pre-production plan set out a clear timeline and set of tasks that I needed to complete throughout the production and post production of my zine, allowing me to properly manage my time and focus more on the process involved.

->4.
-Did you rely on others while on shoot?
+>Did you rely on others while on shoot?
 What roles did they take on?

->5.
-Have you used the appropriate equipment/material/techniques to create your media product?
-Did you use more equipment/software than you planned for?

->6.
-Was there a better/different way to do things that you hadn’t thought about before?

->7.
-Does something need to change that is too difficult to change?
+I relied on others for acting, however other than that I personally did all of the camera work myself and as my product was print there was no need photo audio assistance or lighting due to the setting of the narrative.

->8.
-Describe one production and post-production technique/skill that you learnt during this process.
+>Describe one production and post-production technique/skill that you learnt during this process.

->9.
-Explain how you used codes and conventions to convey the genre of your product.
-Refer to your preproduction plan for this.

->10.
-What major changes to the structure and/or aesthetics did you make overall?

->11.
-How did you undertake a process of feedback including getting feedback from you teacher, peers and others?

->12.
-Reflecting on your surveys and feedback throughout the process, what suggestions (visual, stylistic, narrative, layout, content etc) were made that motivated you to make changes?
-Was it based on feedback from your audience, peers and/or your own reflections?

->13.
-How has this helped refine/resolve your media product?

->14.
-How does your final product appeal to your target audience?
+During production I learnt the process of capturing motion blur in camera on 35mm film by framing and tracking the subject in action shots.
+Throughout the post production of my zine I learnt the techniques of proper ink density management in preparation for printing and how to utilise bleeds with crop marks to get a professional finish on the booklet.